Pingo-CS35L/pingo/README.md

 Our mission at Pingo is to foster healthy friendships and positive community involvement.
 We have carefully hand-picked the prompts displayed so that our users will engage in diverse experiences and activities that will have a positive impact on our users and those around them.
-Aditionally, users can add their friends on the app to see their Pingo boards too, allowing for healthy competition and a way for users to see what others are up to.
+Additionally, users can add their friends on the app to see their Pingo boards too, allowing for healthy competition and a way for users to see what others are up to.

 # Development